smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/Recap/README.md

 `pip install -e .`
 which will make the package executable from any location and will also listen to **any updates of the package files** (similar to `%autoreload`)

-**👉 You can now call the method by importing it from `bbquote.lib` anywhere on your machine or you can execute the `lib.py` file directly by running: `python bbquote/lib.py`.**
+**👉 You can now call the method by importing it from `bbquote.lib` anywhere on your machine or you can execute the `lib.py` file directly by running: `python -m bbquote.lib`.**
 </details>

 <br>